Tamils: Sangam period (3rd century BCE–3rd century CE)

-The Sangam period lasted from 3rd century BCE to 3rd century CE with the main source of history during the period coming from the various Sangam literature.
+The Sangam period lasted from the 3rd century BCE to the 3rd century CE with the main source of history during the period coming from the various Sangam literature.
 Ancient Tamilakam was ruled by a triumvirate of monarchical states, Cheras, Cholas and Pandyas.
 These kings are referred to as Vāṉpukaḻ Mūvar (Three glorified by heaven) in the Sangam literature.
 The Cheras controlled the western part of Tamilkam, the Pandyas controlled the south, and the Cholas had their base in the Kaveri delta.
 They are mentioned in the inscriptions from the Mauryan Empire dated to third century BCE.
 Kalinga inscriptions from the second century BCE refers to a confederacy of the Tamil kingdoms.
 The three kings called Vendhar ruled over several hill tribes headed by the Velir chiefs and settlements headed by clan chiefs called Kizhar.
 The rulers of smaller territories were referred to as Kurunilamannar, with Purananuru mentioning the names of many such chieftains.